radius-project/blog/scripts/blog-prompt.md

 Structure:
 - Start immediately with introductory content - Do not include a title or heading since the Hugo front matter already provides the title
-- Direct introduction stating what's new in this release and a link to changelog or release notes
+- Direct introduction stating what's new in this release and a link to the release
 - Key Features as the main sections, with subheadings for each feature if applicable
 - Technical summary of key features with implementation details and code examples demonstrating usage within the key features.
 Call out breaking changes within the features if applicable and not in a separate section.
 - Conclude with this standard "Learn more and Get Involved" section: